On This Page

 “Aging With Grace” | Semester-Long Virtual Program

-Rev. John Murray, S.J., will offer "Aging With Grace" each semester on Wednesdays from 10 to 11:30 a.m.
-Fall 2023 AWG participants are asked to purchase this semester's required book prior to the beginning of the course: The Sound of Life’s Unspeakable Beauty, by Martin Schleske.
+Rev. John Murray, S.J., will offer "Aging With Grace" this semester on Thursdays from 10 to 11:30 a.m.
+Spring 2024 AWG participants are asked to purchase this semester's required book prior to the beginning of the course: Inner Compass, by Margaret Silf.

 To register by mail, please provide the following information: